NeilPandya/helix-armv6l/README.md

 ## Building for 32-bit ARM

-I'm using a Raspberry Pi Zero Wireless, which is a 32-bit `ARMv6l` device.
-I'm not sure if this will work on other devices; this is fork is solely meant for Raspberry Pi Zero Wireless devices.
+I'm using a legacy Raspberry Pi Zero Wireless, which is a 32-bit `armv6l` device.
+I'm not sure if this will work on other devices; this fork is solely meant for legacy Raspberry Pi Zero Wireless devices or any that use an `armv6l` CPU.

 ### Prerequisites